SynchronVM/SynchronVM/doc/notes/concurrency_io.md

 Channel_t channels[MAX_CHANNELS];
 ```

-`MAX_CHANNELS` instead of static number should be determined by looking at the structure of the program.
+`MAX_CHANNELS` instead of a static number should be determined by looking at the structure of the program.
 Of course it is allocated before the program starts and is not dynamically created but the number can be detected from the structure of the program.

 *Possible Optimisation*